mibur1/comet/README.md

 ```

 #### Multiverse Analysis
-Multiverse analysis needs urgent bugfixes and is not currently usable.
-It will be available soon.
+Demo scripts for multiverse analysis will be shared soon.

 ![GUI](docs/gui.png)